j-klawson/crossposter/README.md

 **Crosspost** is a simple Python CLI tool that lets you post the same message to multiple **Mastodon** and **Bluesky** accounts at once.

-Ideal for developers, bloggers, or bots who want to reach both networks without copy-pasting.

 ---

 ## Features

 - Post to multiple Mastodon and Bluesky accounts
 - Enable/disable either service via config
+- Secure **macOS Keychain** credential storage (no passwords in files)
-- Single TOML config file (easy to maintain, all-in-one)
+- Single TOML config file (safe to commit to git, contains no secrets)
+- Interactive setup: `crosspost --setup`
 - CLI interface with support for links and Unicode
 - Auto-detects and formats URLs correctly for Bluesky using rich text "facets"
-- Supports both inline credentials and environment variable references
+- Configurable Keychain service name (defaults to "crosspost")

 ---